renanGit/datasciencecoursera/course3/w4/README.md

 ## Repo Week 4 Course 3, Getting and Cleaning Data Course Project

 # Course Project Details
 This project groups the train / test data set and extracts the columns with mean / std from the data set which then groups by the activity and subject to perform a mean.
+The output of the tidy data set will now have groups of 6 for the 30 subjects (1-30).

 # Directory Struct
 - 'assignment_4.R' : Related to the quiz only